 We reserves the right to disclose any information if we are required to do so by law or to comply with legal process, if we believe it is necessary to take action regarding illegal activities or to protect our rights, or if JOAPR is acquired by, transferred to or merged with another company.

 We reserve the right to change this policy at any time without notice.
 Any changes to this policy will be posted on this web page.

-Journal of Applied Pharmaceutical Research (JOAPR) accepts advertising on its official website, http:www.japtronline.com.
+Journal of Applied Pharmaceutical Research (JOAPR) do not accepts advertising on its official website, https://www.japtronline.com.
+However, we accept advertisement at other official pages of JOAPR (social media).
 JOAPR neither endorse advertised company or product, nor is advertising allowed to affect editorial decisions or editorial content.

 JOAPR reserves the right to refuse any advertisement that is incompatible with our mission.
 JOAPR will adhere to all ethical and commonly accepted advertising practices and will ensure that its practices conform to its Vision & Mission.
 The following types of advertisements are prohibited

 - Advertisements that claim to offer a miracle cure or method

 - Advertisements for alcohol, tobacco or any related product(s)

 - Advertisements for weapons, firearms, ammunition and fireworks

 - Advertisements for pornography and related materials and services